Learning Branching Heuristics for Propositional Model Counting: Method

-As the task for the neural network agent is to pick a literal $l$ from the component $\phi$, we opt for a literal-clause incidence graph representation of the CNF formula (see Section \ref{sec:background} for details).
-We use GNNs to compute a literal selection heuristic based on the LIG graph.
-The LIG representation is similar to the one used by~\cite{selsam2018learning, DBLP:conf/nips/GasseCFC019, LedermanRSL20}, in contrast to the \emph{variable-clause incidence graph} of \cite{YolcuP19}.
-In detail, given the literal-clause incidence graph $G = (V, E)$ of a component $\phi$, we denote the set of all clause nodes as $C\subset V$, and the set of all literal nodes as $L\subset V$, $V=C\cup L$.
-The initial vector representation is denoted by $h^{(0)}_c$ for each clause $c\in C$ and $h^{(0)}_l$ for each literal $l\in L$.
-Both are learn-able model parameters.
+\paragraph{SharpSAT Components as GNNs} As the task for the neural network agent is to pick a literal $l$ from the component $\phi$, we opt for a LIG representation of the component (see Section \ref{sec:background}) and we use GNNs to compute a literal selection heuristic based on that representation.
+In detail, given the LIG $G = (V, E)$ of a component $\phi$, we denote the set of clause nodes as $C\subset V$, and the set of literal nodes as $L\subset V$, $V=C\cup L$.
+The initial vector representation is denoted by $h^{(0)}_c$ for each clause $c\in C$ and $h^{(0)}_l$ for each literal $l\in L$, both of which are learnable model parameters.
 We run the following message passing steps iteratively:

-where $\textsc{A}$ is a nonlinear aggregation function, parameterized by $W_C^{(k)}$ for clause aggregation and $W_L^{(k)}$ for literal aggregation at the $k^{th}$ iteration.
-Following~\cite{selsam2018learning, LedermanRSL20}, to ensure the graph representation is invariant under negating every literal (negation invariance), we also concatenate the literal representations corresponding to the same variable $h^{(k)}_l, h^{(k)}_{\bar{l}}$ when running literal-to-clause message passing.
+where $\mathcal{A}$ is a nonlinear aggregation function, parameterized by $W_C^{(k)}$ for clause aggregation and $W_L^{(k)}$ for literal aggregation at the $k^{th}$ iteration.
+Following~\citet{selsam2018learning, LedermanRSL20}, to ensure negation invariance (i.e.~that the graph representation is invariant under literal negation), we concatenate the literal representations corresponding to the same variable $h^{(k)}_l, h^{(k)}_{\bar{l}}$ when running L2C message passing.
 After $K$ iterations, we obtain a $d$-dimensional vector representation for every literal in the graph.
-We pass each literal representation through a policy network, a Multi-Layer Perceptron (MLP), to obtain a score, and choose the literal with the highest score.
-Recently, \citet{xu2018powerful} developed a simple GNN architecture named \emph{Graph Isomorphism Network} (GIN), and proved that it achieves maximum expressiveness among the class of GNNs.
-We hence choose GIN for the parameterization of the aggregation function A. Specifically, $\textsc{A}(x,y;W)=\textsc{MLP}((1+\epsilon)x+y;W)$, where $\epsilon$ is a hyperparameter.
-Architectural details are included in Appendix \ref{appendix:architecture}.
+We pass each representation through a policy network, a Multi-Layer Perceptron (MLP), to obtain a score, and we choose the literal with the highest score.
+Recently, \citet{xu2018powerful} developed a GNN architecture named \emph{Graph Isomorphism Network} (GIN), and proved that it achieves maximum expressiveness among the class of GNNs.
+We hence choose GIN for the parameterization of $\mathcal{A}$.
+Specifically, $\mathcal{A}(x,y;W)=\textsc{MLP}((1+\epsilon)x+y;W)$, where $\epsilon$ is a hyperparameter.